EmileTrotignon/blog/monad.md

 t t` instead of an `'a t`, that is a command line argument that returns a command line argument that returns an `'a`, and there is no way to run that in Cmdliner, for the reason of such command-line interfaces being indesirable.

+We can view this in terms of parsing; Cmdliner parses command line argument : a monad would allow to parse a context-sensitive grammar, where a functor restricts possible grammars to context-free ones.

+To be more precise, `Cmdliner` is actually an applicative functor, which is slightly more powerful than the presented functor, but still does not have bind, and also only allows to parse context-free grammar.

 ## Conclusion